thingsdb/ThingsDocs/v0/content/data-types/type.md

 ### Get instance of a type

-The [thing(..)](../../collection-api/thing) function may be used to get an instance of a given ID.
+The [thing(..)](../../collection-api/thing) function may be used to get an instance of a given Id.
 This does not guarantee that the *thing* is truly of the type you expect.
-Instead of adding a [type_assert(..)](../../collection-api/type_assert) on the *thing*, it is also possible to call the type as a function with the ID as it's first argument.
+Instead of adding a [type_assert(..)](../../collection-api/type_assert) on the *thing*, it is also possible to call the type as a function with the Id as it's first argument.

 For example: